In part 1 of this series, we took a look at disenfranchised grief.

 Disenfranchised grief is the category that covers grief that doesn’t have a socially accepted place to be recognized or expressed.

-Basically, it is the “ugly duckling” grief that people feel they have to hide because others won’t understand it, will dismiss it as trivial, or may actually get angry about.
+Basically, it is the “ugly duckling” grief.
+People feel they have to hide because others won’t understand it, will dismiss it as trivial, or may actually get angry about it.

 Grief will work its way to the surface, whether we want it to or not.
 It may show up in our ability to connect to others in an authentic way, or in angry outbursts because we don’t have the emotional energy left to respond any other way.
 We may become fixated on our loss, unable to incorporate it into our lives in a healthy way because we’ve been robbed of the opportunity to process and openly mourn.

 If you have experienced a grief that is disenfranchised or if you recognize that others in your life may have, it is vital to find a way to make space for open mourning.